IamManchanda/auction-frontend/README.md

 ```

 ## Setting up variables
 Create a `.env` file in the root folder of this project.
-You need to specify two variables:
+You need to specify four variables:

 * `REACT_APP_REFRESH_RATE`: The rate at which auctions will be fetched (in milliseconds).